-The Natural History Museum's famous dinosaur, Dippy the Diplodocus is leaving the museum for the first time to go a on a tour of the UK, and Rochdale has been selected as 1 of just 8 venues which will host him during the tour.
+The Natural History Museum's famous dinosaur, Dippy the Diplodocus has left the museum for the first time to go a on a tour of the UK, and Rochdale has been selected as 1 of just 8 venues which will host him during the tour.

-The iconic exhibit will start his tour in 2018 and will take pride of place in the award-winning
+The iconic exhibit started his tour in 2018 and will take pride of place in the award-winning